NataEn/Advanced-JS-Topics/webStorage.md

 | Expires            | never         | on tab close    | manually set       |
 | Storage location   | Browser only  | Browser only    | Browser and server |
 | sent with requests | no            | no              | yes                |

+All storage types can be seen in the developers tool, under Application tab